Bookings, Billings, & Revenue: A SaaS Financial Primer

 What makes revenue stand apart is that it represents the money you’ve actually earned, while bookings and billings show the money you expect to earn in the future based on contracts and invoices.

-Revenue, GAAP, and Financial Statements
+Revenue, GAAP, and Your Financial Statements

 Revenue recognition under Generally Accepted Accounting Principles (GAAP) is a set of rules that determines when a company can record revenue on its financial statements.